12 real estate agent tax deductions you shouldn’t miss

 3. Commissions paid to others

 Have you paid a portion of your commission to other agents or employees who work for you?
-Generally, these payments are fully deductible , and these deductions can add up.
+These payments are generally deductible, and they can add up quickly — especially if you work with co-listing agents, buyer’s agents, transaction coordinators, or other 1099 contractors throughout the year.

 Just remember that anyone you pay $600 or more in commissions during the tax year needs to receive a 1099-NEC form from you by January 31 of the following year.